-NAMB supports 5,097 missionaries and students in varying ministry categories.
-More than 4,000 Southern Baptist chaplains serve in the U.S. military, in state and federal prisons, hospice, hospitals, disaster relief, as volunteers and in many other settings around the world.
+In 2018 NAMB supported more than 5,200 missionaries and students in varying ministry categories.
+More than 3,600 Southern Baptist chaplains serve in the U.S. military, in state and federal prisons, hospice, hospitals, disaster relief, as volunteers and in many other settings around the world.
 NAMB endorses chaplains on behalf of Southern Baptists and helps train and encourage them as they share Christ every day and disciple those who already know Him.

-Our missionary assessment process has been improved to provide a more holistic approach to gauging a missionary candidate.
-This results in placement of missionaries who are better matched for their ministry assignment.
+Our missionary assessment process provides a holistic approach to gauging a missionary candidate.
+This leads to placing missionaries who are better matched for their ministry assignment.
 In the field, church planters are supervised by Church Planting Catalysts who hold planters accountable to goals and standards and provide any needed assistance.

-The Send Network Church Planting Pathway trains and equips those seeking to enter the church planting mission field, and the Church Planting Pipeline enables local churches to discover and develop church planting missionaries in their churches.
-NAMB assesses those applying to join the Send Network and then provides training and coaching to help ensure that the church planter will be as successful as possible in reaching the community.
+The Send Network Church Planter Pathway trains and equips those seeking to enter the church planting mission field, and the Multiplication Pipeline enables local churches to discover and develop church planting missionaries in their churches.
+NAMB assesses those applying to join the Send Network and then provides training, coaching and care to help ensure that the church planter will be as successful as possible in reaching the community.

 In order to better train and educate missionaries, we introduced a more comprehensive orientation process for missionaries that began in late 2015.
-NAMB missionaries will endeavor to plant a church that will seek to multiply itself, or we will also come alongside pastors and help them replant or revitalize a struggling congregation.
+This orientation introduces NAMB missionaries to the Send Network's values of brotherhood, restoration and multiplication.
+Along with new church planters, we also come alongside pastors and help them replant or revitalize a struggling congregation as well.

-As NAMB works with its partners to push back lostness in North America, a key element to accomplish that task must be that we have the right personnel in the right positions and places.
+As NAMB works with its partners to send the hope of the gospel throughout North America, we must ensure that we have the right personnel in the right positions and places.
 NAMB's missionaries and chaplains are excellent examples of believers committed to being obedient to Christ in all things so that more people will come to know Him.
-While strategically deployed, our missionaries are also highly accountable, giving Southern Baptists confidence that they are good stewards of the all resources provided to them in their work.
+We deploy them to strategic locations and do all we can to hold them accountable, giving Southern Baptists confidence that they are good stewards of the all resources provided to them in their work.